-ALTA is delighted to announce the establishment of the annual Peter K. Jansen Memorial Travel Fellowship, beginning with the 2016 ALTA Travel Fellowship year.
-The Jansen Fellowship will be preferentially awarded to an emerging translator of color or a translator working from an underrepresented diaspora or stateless language.
+Established in 2016, the annual Peter K. Jansen Memorial Travel Fellowship is preferentially awarded to an emerging translator of color or a translator working from an underrepresented diaspora or stateless language.

-The $1,000 fellowship will help cover the costs of airfare, hotel, and travel to the 2017 ALTA conference, ALTA40: REFLECTIONS/REFRACTIONS.
+The $1,000 fellowship will help cover the costs of attending the ALTA conference .

 Applications must be submitted through our online form.
 Applicants for the Jansen Fellowship should apply using the ALTA Travel Fellowship application, and check the Jansen Fellowship eligibility box in the application form.

 - a cover letter explaining your interest in attending the conference